 This module is only available at LM/7 – (MSc level) for Paramedics – It has a strict entry requirements as detailed above- Please read these first if you are unsure if you are eligible.

-The module is provided at UWE in several different locations, over several different cohort dates.
+The module is provided at UWE Virtually with face to face tutorials in several different locations, over several different cohort dates.
 You can view the different dates and locations on the UWE web page on the dates tab below.

 You can view the UWE module page for more information by Clicking here

 CoP – You are strongly encouraged to visit the College of Paramedics guidance for Medicines & Independent prescribing web page and read the downloadable documents.

 Your Designated Prescribing Supervisor- (DPS)- You will need to be able to arrange access to a suitable DPS for this module.
 Please read the UWE guide and share it with your DPS to make sure they understand what they are signing up to.

 Click the image to download a PDF programme example